rahulpawar94/nodejs.dev/content/learn/command-line/node-input-from-cli.en.md

 A more complete and abstract solution is provided by the [Inquirer.js package](https://github.com/SBoudrias/Inquirer.js).

-You can install it using `npm install inquirer`, and then you can replicate the above code like this:
+You can install it using `npm i inquirer`, and then you can replicate the above code like this:

 ```js
 const inquirer = require('inquirer');